gbrookshire/propixx_flicker/README.md

 # propixx_flicker

 This module provides tools to show frequency-tagged stimuli in Psychopy using a Propixx projector.
+High-frequency flickering can allow you to [measure cortical excitability using rapid frequency tagging](https://doi.org/10.1016/j.neuroimage.2019.03.056).
-These tools make it easy to show stimuli that flicker at frequencies up to the 720 Hz.
+The `propixx_flicker` module makes it easy to show stimuli that flicker at frequencies up to the 720 Hz.

 # Background